Ashraf-Al-Aodat/For-a-better-Classification-of-Bacteria-Digital-Image-using-Deep-Learning/README.md

 ## The Model (Xception):
-Xception Architecture to classify species and genera of bacteria. a Stratified-5-Folds cross validation was used to validate the performance of the model, An average of **99.71%** accuracy has been achieved, competing and even beating published State-of-The-Art models.
+the Xception Architecture has been used to classify the species and genera of bacteria.
+A Stratified-5-Folds cross validation was used to validate the performance of the model, An average of **99.71%** accuracy has been achieved, competing and even beating published State-of-The-Art models.
 The Keras library was used with Tensorflow backend.

 The accuracy of the folds..
 |Fold|Validation accuracy (%)|